pass-lin/rwkv_ops/ENREADME.md

 > `native` refers to native operators, which do not use chunkwise algorithms, are slow, and have high memory usage.
 > `triton` uses chunkwise algorithms, which are fast and highly parallel, but have poor precision—use at your own risk.
 > `cuda` refers to native operators based on CUDA, which are very fast and implemented in fp32 internally, ensuring high precision.
 However, they may struggle with long sequences.
+> Tensorflow CUDA kernel onlt support Forward,not get graident.This implement relies on jax cuda kernel.So you should make sure you can work at jax cuda kernel.

 ## Usage of `rwkv6op`